OutofSpaceUwU/Dreamy-Code/README.md

 ## Update Log (Jun 12)

 - Users in `Musik [BOT]` are always muted
-- Welcome Messages in `willkommen`by Dyno Bot (expiremental feature)
+- Welcome Messages in `willkommen`by Dyno Bot
+- Autorespond for questions regarding `sexualities`
+- Autodelete bot commands after 120 sec. in `bot-commands`
+- No Automod for banned words in `18-plus-chat`
+- Automod for Capslock disabled
+- DJ Role for `Level 25`users
+- Emojis max is set to 10

 <!-- Planned -->
 ## Planned Features

+### Marriage Bot

+### RolePlay
 An idea of mine has been the merging of the role play servers with this main server.
 I (OutofSpace) am currently still waiting for feedback.
 For now te role play category is paused.

 | Category    | Channel             | Usecase                                         |